You’d like to start blogging.

 Using this as an analogy, one could reason domains and hosting the same way.
 A domain could be likened to your name, whereas hosting could be likened to the place you reside at.
 Your name represents you, the same way as your domain represents your website.
 Is that clear?

-Keep in mind, though, that a web hosting company can accommodate many different members of your family.
+Keep in mind, though, that a top 10 hosting in india can accommodate many different members of your family.
 With that, I mean that you can have many different domains hosted on your account on your chosen web host.

-We will later look at what you need to know before you purchase a domain name, what to look for in a web host and how to link your chosen domain name to the web host.
+We will later look at what you need to know before you purchase a domain name, what to look for in a WordPress web host and how to link your chosen domain name to the web host.
 Apart from that, we will also create a place on the web host that will serve as a home for your website.

 Don’t worry too much if you’ve lost me there.
 It will all become clearer once we start doing it.